TRS-80

 By 1979, the TRS-80 had the largest selection of software in the microcomputer market.
-Until 1982, the TRS-80 was the best-selling PC line, outselling the Apple II series by a factor of five according to one analysis.

-In mid-1980, the broadly compatible TRS-80 Model III was released.
-The Model I was discontinued shortly thereafter, primarily due to stricter Federal Communications Commission (FCC) regulations on radio-frequency interference to nearby electronic devices.
+Until 1982, the TRS-80 was the bestselling PC line, outselling the Apple II by a factor of five according to one analysis.
+The broadly compatible TRS-80 Model III was released in the middle of 1980.
+The Model I was discontinued shortly thereafter, primarily due to stricter US FCC regulations on radio-frequency interference.
 In April 1983, the Model III was succeeded by the compatible TRS-80 Model 4.

 Following the original Model I and its compatible descendants, the TRS-80 name became a generic brand used on other unrelated computer lines sold by Tandy, including the TRS-80 Model II, TRS-80 Model 2000, TRS-80 Model 100, TRS-80 Color Computer, and TRS-80 Pocket Computer.